Abhay2611/ChatCord/README.md

 # ChatCord

  A simple but interactive Chatting Application on Web platform!
+This Project has been build by me Abhay Anand.
+Hopefully I think you all will like this project.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.